ymnacodes/Taqwafy/README.md

 # Taqwafy <img src="src\assets\images\Taqwafy Logo.png" alt="logo" width="30" height="30"/>

-Taqwafy is user-friendly Discord bot designed to assist Muslims in staying connected to their faith and developed using Discord JS library.
+Taqwafy is user-friendly Discord bot developed using DiscordJS library and designed to assist Muslims in staying connected to their faith.
 With its features, Taqwafy ensures that users never miss a prayer and fosters a respectful environment during worship times.

 ## Features